JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-1/index.md

 **You can skip this section if you're using plain JavaScript.**

-If you're using strict TypeScript (and you should), the above code will not work because of the "noImplicitAny" compiler option.
+If you're using strict TypeScript, the above code will not work because of the "noImplicitAny" compiler option.
 This is because `const emptyList = [];` is implicitly an array of `any`.

 We can annotate it like `const emptyList: any[] = [];` and move on. **But we're using TypeScript for a reason.** That explicit `any` can (and should) be more specific.